 - salt and freshly ground pepper to taste

 Put the sliced potatoes in a large bowl and drizzle 1/4 cup of olive oil over them.
-Season well with salt, black pepper and crushed red pepper flakes and mix well with your hands so that they are all coated with oil and seasoning.
+Season well with salt and black pepper.

 Combine the strained ricotta with the crumbled feta in another bowl and mix well.

 Combine the finely chopped onion with the chopped herbs (mint and parsley) and mix together.